Cross border placements - advice

-A cross border placement is an arrangement made by the Department of Health and Human Services for kinship care or by a Victorian approved community service organisation (CSO) for foster care or adolescent community placement for a child to be placed in an adjoining state, usually in close proximity to family or community contacts in Victoria.
+A cross border placement is an arrangement made by the department for kinship care or care provided by a Victorian approved community service organisation (CSO) or Aboriginal Community Controlled Organisation (ACCO) for foster care or adolescent community placement for a child in an adjoining state, usually in close proximity to family or community contacts in Victoria.

 Cross border placements are distinguished from most other interstate placements because an active decision is made not to transfer the relevant Children's Court order or proceeding to another jurisdiction.
 See advice Interstate and New Zealand case transfers.